Plastic Bottles and Jugs

 In Cuyahoga County, all communities can include plastic bottles or jugs in curbside recycling.
 Plastic bottles and jugs must be empty, clean and dry before being recycled.

-Plastic bottles and jugs include items like water and soda bottles, shampoo bottles, milk, water and juice jugs, laundry detergent jugs and bleach bottles.
+Plastic bottles and jugs include items like water and soda bottles, shampoo bottles, over-the-counter (OTC) vitamin and self-care product bottles, milk, water and juice jugs, laundry detergent jugs, bleach bottles, and mayonnaise or peanut butter jars.
 Think containers with a “neck” and larger than 2" in diameter.
 Bottles and jugs should be emptied and rinsed.
 Replace the cap and put in your curbside recycling.
-The bottles should be empty, clean and dry before recycling.

 Spray nozzles or pumps should be removed and placed in the trash.
 Containers that held hazardous materials (motor oil, pesticides) may have residue and should be placed in the trash, not recycling, for proper disposal.